Tazaf/ionicitude/README.md

 More advanced Worlds contains an HTML file, one or several JS files (with your custom code, or third party libraries), maybe some CSS, some image-tracking related files (specific to Wikitude, see [their documentation](http://www.wikitude.com/developer/documentation/phonegap) for more information) or whatever file is useful for this particular AR World..

 ## Expected file organization
+In order to correctly launch your AR Worlds, Ionicitude expects three things:

-Ionicitude expects your AR Worlds to be stored in a folder named `wikitude-worlds/`, placed in the `www/` folder.
-Each of your AR World should have it's own folder inside `wikitude-worlds`:
+1. You have a folder named `wikitude-worlds` in your app's `www` folder
+2. Each of your AR World is contained in a single folder inside `wikitude-worlds`
+3. Each of your AR World's folder contains at least an HTML file named `index.html`

+**Be sure to respect these rules when creating your AR World's file.
+Otherwise, launching your Worlds will simply not work.** To be more precise, an AR View will be launched, but it will be completely blank.

+So, your file organization should look like this:

 ```
 application-root/